What is a Perc Test for Land? Understanding the Essentials

 Preparation and Planning

-Before starting, contact your local health department to understand specific requirements and regulations.
-They may require a licensed professional to conduct the test.
-Additionally, gather necessary tools such as a shovel, water, measuring tape, and a stopwatch.
+Begin by consulting your local health department to learn about specific regulations and whether a licensed professional is required.
+Gather necessary tools, including a shovel, water source, measuring tape, and stopwatch.

 Site Selection